STICKY FILMS. CONCEPTUAL & MATERIAL EXPLORATIONS

 We have gathered scholars from various fields to think about, with, and through these contradicting or even resisting conceptions of stickiness for the study of configurations of film and media.
 Where does stickiness surface, what does it carry along, powerful momentum or unwanted distraction?
 Our line-up brings together erratic examples of stickiness, adhesives, glue, and paste to create contact zones.

 You can download the full conference program (incl. abstracts and short biographies) here.
-You can also find the program and abstracts below.
+And all conference protocols here.
+You can also find the program, abstracts and links to the individual protocols below.

 During each panel and keynote one of the PhD candidates of the current cohort of Configurations of Film will document the content of the presentations and especially the discussion afterwards in a written protocol.
 Our aim is to both make the research presented at our conference as well as the otherwise often lost discussions accessible beyond the on-site live event.
 We will update the program below with links to download these protocols during the conference.